pltr/onering/README.md

    }
 ```
 ### Single consumer batching case
-Batching consumption is strongly recommended in all cases, it's expected to have both higher throughput and lower latency
+Batching consumption is strongly recommended in all single consumer cases, it's expected to have both higher throughput and lower latency

 ```go
     import "github.com/pltr/onering"